Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR

 \subsection{Trajectory Optimizer}

-Barrier functions that ensure constraints satisfaction can be incorporated into Problem 1 to convert this problem into an effectively unconstrained optimization problem (i.e., Problem 2).
-Herein, constraints are modeled using exponential barrier functions, which are strictly convex and smooth functions \cite{Che17, Fel14}.
-Therefore, the explicit form of Problem 2 is expressed as follows:
+Barrier functions that ensure constraint satisfaction can be incorporated into Problem 1 to convert this problem into an effectively unconstrained optimization problem (i.e., Problem 2).
+Herein, constraints are modeled using exponential barrier functions, which are strictly convex and smooth functions \cite{Che17, Liu24, Fel14}.
+Accordingly, the explicit form of Problem 2 can be expressed as follows:

 \textit{Problem 2}:

 subject to

 where $q_{s1,2}$ and $q_{l1,2}$ are barrier function parameters.
 Moreover, $x_1$, $x_2$, and $x_3$ represent ${\dot \Delta }$, $\theta $, and ${\dot \theta }$, respectively.
 Herein, $\bar{\varepsilon_{l}} = \bar{\varepsilon_{s}} \equiv \varepsilon _{\max}$ is assumed for simplicity.